freeatnet/tootsie/README.md

 Tootise can report errors to services such as Airbrake and Rollbar.
 To accomplish this, provide a `LOGGER` object that supports the method:

     def exception(exception)

+### Configuration overrides

+Place a file `config/site.rb` containing configuration overrides.
+For example, this would be the place to set up any site-specific logging.

 API
 ---